slaclab/cpsw-yamlReader/README.md

 ## Description

-Driver fot reading the YAML file stored in the FPGA's PROM of the ATCA High Performance System (HPS).
+Driver for reading the YAML file stored in the FPGA's PROM of the ATCA High Performance System (HPS).

 ## Documentation